 This tutorial shows how to draw a plum in six steps from 3/4 view.
 It includes illustrated examples along with quick and simple drawing tips.

 Drawing a plum in 3/4 view (slightly turned to one side) is a good way to show off it’s shape.
-It’s also a fairly easy way to draw one.
+It’s also a fairly easy.

-Start the tutorial in pencil as you will need to erase parts of the plum in between some of the steps.
-You can outline it with a black/pen marker after you are done the line drawing portion of the tutorial.
+Start the tutorial in pencil as you will need to erase part of the drawing in a few of the steps.
+You can trace over it with a black/pen marker after you outline all of the parts and details of the plum.

 Step 1 – Draw the Outline of the Plum

-First draw the outline shape of the plum.
-It should be similar to an oval but with slightly pointier ends.
+First draw the outline of the overall shape of the plum (basically it’s silhouette).
+It should be similar to an oval but with slightly pointier ends (refer to the example).

 Step 2 – Draw the Split

-To one side of the plum draw the split that plums tend to have.
-Start with a little curve near one of the “pointy” ends that then turns into a bigger curve going along it’s side and eventually merges into the outline.
+To one side of the outline draw the split that plums tend to have.
+Start with a little curve near one of the “pointy” ends that then turns into a bigger curve going along the side.
+It should eventually merge into the outline.

 Step 3 – Draw the Stem

-Sticking out from the little curve/indent in the split of the plum draw the stem.
-It should have a little bit of a thicker area on it’s very top.
-Overall make the stem fairly small and thin in comparison to the plum.
+Sticking out from the little curve/indent in the split and going through the opening in the outline draw the stem.
+Make it fairly small and thin in comparison to the plum.
+Also, give it a little bit of a thicker area on the very end.

 Step 4 – Draw the Outline of the Leaf & the Midrib